UBC-DSCI/introduction-to-datascience-python/source/reading.md

 nasa_df
 ```

-Success!
-We have created a small data set using the NASA
+Success&mdash;we have created a small data set using the NASA
 API!
 This data is also quite different from what we obtained from web scraping;
-the extracted information can be easily converted into a `pandas` data frame
+the extracted information is readily available in a JSON format, as opposed to raw
-(although not *every* API will provide data in such a nice format).
+HTML code (although not *every* API will provide data in such a nice format).
 From this point onward, the `nasa_df` data frame is stored on your
 machine, and you can play with it to your heart's content.
 For example, you can use
 `pandas.to_csv` to save it to a file and `pandas.read_csv` to read it into Python again later;
 and after reading the next few chapters you will have the skills to
-do even more interesting things.
+do even more interesting things!
 If you decide that you want
 to ask any of the various NASA APIs for more data
 (see [the list of awesome NASA APIS here](https://api.nasa.gov/)
 for more examples of what is possible), just be mindful as usual about how much